JeremyGelb/spNetwork/cran-comments.md

 **Problem:**

 noLD error in one test on macOS, likely caused by a rounding issue.
 The test has been rewritten to be more tolerant.

+# Version 0.4.3.1

+submitted the 20/04/2022

+**Problem:**
+Warning in CPL_read_ogr(dsn, layer, query, as.character(options), quiet, :
+  GDAL Error 1: unable to open database file: this file is a WAL-enabled database.
+It cannot be opened because it is presumably read-only or in a read-only directory.
+Error: Cannot open "/home/hornik/tmp/R.check/r-devel-gcc/Work/build/Packages/spNetwork/extdata/events.gpkg"; The source could be corrupt or not supported.
+See `st_drivers()` for a list of supported formats.
+Execution halted

+The check problems on the Debian systems are caused by attempts to write to the user library to which all packages get installed before checking (and which now is remounted read-only for checking).

+**correction:**
+All the data provided as gpkg files are now provided in .rda files in the data folder.
+The CRS has been changed to avoid error with non-ASCII characters.

+# Version 0.4.3.2

+submitted the 13/05/2022

+**Problem:**
+SearchTrees package will be soon removed from CRAN.

+**correction:**
+We changed the functions using it to remove the dependency.

+## round 2 (after automatic checks)

+**Problem:**
+1 NOTE: Found if() conditions comparing class() to string:

+**correction:**
+This has been replaced as suggested by the inherits function